FuseFairy/DiscordBot-EdgeGPT/README.md

 > ### will create a separate chat for each user.

 * cookies setting (set for using personal Bing Cookies): `/cookies setting [cookies_file]`
   * Can upload own cookies (get from https://bing.com/).
-Supports simultaneous uploads.
   ![setting](https://i.imgur.com/ZTLKkAJ.png)

 * Unofficial DALLE-3 api key setting (set for using personal unofficial DALLE-3 api key, can get from https://dalle.feiyuyu.net/dashboard): `/dalle3 setting`